Liberal Party of Australia: State and territory level

+South Australia

 Following the foundation of the Liberal Party in 1944, the governing Liberal and Country League (LCL), held office as a Liberal affiliated Party led by Premier Tom Playford, and changed its name to Liberal in 1974.
 Playford was premier from 1933 to the 1965 election, though with assistance from an electoral malapportionment, or gerrymander, known as the Playmander.
 The LCL's Steele Hall governed for one term from the 1968 election to the 1970 election and during this time began the process of dismantling the Playmander.

 Liberal David Tonkin became premier at the 1979 election for one term, losing office at the 1982 election.
-The Liberals returned to power at the 1993 election, led by Premiers Dean Brown, John Olsen and Rob Kerin through two terms, until their defeat at the 2002 election.
+The Liberals returned to power at the 1993 election, led by premiers Dean Brown, John Olsen and Rob Kerin through two terms, until their defeat at the 2002 election.
 They remained in opposition for 16 years, under a record five opposition leaders, until Steven Marshall led the party to victory in the 2018 election.
 Marshall was ousted after just one term in 2022 by Labor's Peter Malinauskas in 2022.